jscastonguay/technoshield-ui-hw/README.md

-# technoshield-ui-hw
+# Technoshield User Interface HW

+See the folling link for further details: [Technoshield Hackaday project](https://hackaday.io/project/21892-technoshield-user-interface)

 ## Release note

 This is the description of the Technoshield HW revisions.

-Note that the LCD and the buttons/led are driven throught I2C via two MCP23008 devices.
-The Arduino's I2C pins used are A4 and A5 (which are the ones of the Arduino UNO).
-See the folling link for further details: [Technoshield Hackaday project](https://hackaday.io/project/21892-technoshield-user-interface)

 ### Revision A